Monthly Tech-Tip from Tony Hansen SignUp

 The process of dewatering a glaze slurry and making balls

-The vast majority of glazes are plastic (but less than clay bodies).
-They can be dewatered on a plaster surface and formed.
+The vast majority of glazes are somewhat plastic (but less than clay bodies).
+They can thus be dewatered on a plaster surface and formed.
 Why do this?
 To make 9-10 gram balls and fire them on flat tiles (or inclined flow testers) to see their melting characteristics.
-It is surprising how much this can tell you about the glaze.
+We call this the GBMF test, it is surprising how much it can tell you about a glaze or melting material.
 To make the ball, mix the slurry well and pour a little on the plaster.
-It should dewater in less than 30 seconds.
+It should dewater in less than 30 seconds (although there are exceptions e.g. glaze with Gerstley Borate).
 As soon as the water sheen is gone, scrape it up with a rubber rib, hand-knead it and flatten it back down to dry a little more if needed (leave it only for five or ten seconds and rework it.
 Repeat until it is stiff enough to form balls of about 12 grams.
 Stamp them with ID numbers and dry them.

 Will a cone or ball flow out better in a melt flow test?